Scuba diving Great Barrier Reef

 Introductory Scuba Diving

 Anybody can try an introductory scuba dive.
-No experience necessary.
+No experience is necessary.
 Scuba diving is easy, fun and exciting!

 Whether you’ve got a day or a week, there is simply no better place to try diving than the crystal clear waters of the Great Barrier Reef.